canomer/PX4-AgriculturalMissionSystem/README.md

 - Developed a new agricultural mission module from scratch for PX4.
 - Created custom MAVLink messages and integrated them via uORB to support:

+##Features
 * Start/stop spraying triggers
 * Tank volume estimation
 * Dynamic mission rescheduling
+* Integrated with QGroundControl for real-time telemetry and mission feedback.
+* Verified functionality in Gazebo simulation and on STM32-based hardware targets.

-- Designed and tested emergency handling logic for:
+**Designed and tested emergency handling logic for:**
 * GPS jamming and fallback scenarios
 * Sprayer malfunction detection
 * Battery-payload correlation checks

-- Integrated with QGroundControl for real-time telemetry and mission feedback.

-- Verified functionality in Gazebo simulation and on STM32-based hardware targets.

 ```
 Component	            |  Description